-Located a little over an hour outside of San Francisco and a fantastic stop if you’re going on a San Francisco to Seattle road trip, the Napa Valley is an excellent place to visit.
+Located a little over an hour outside of San Francisco, the Napa Valley is an excellent place to visit.
 Come for the wine and stay for the world-class cuisine.

-If you’re hungry a great (and affordable) spot is La Luna Market and Taqueria. where you will find the best burritos in the Napa Valley.
+If you’re hungry, a great (and affordable) spot is La Luna Market and Taquería. where you will find some of the best burritos in Napa Valley.
 Finally, end your day of wine tasting in a castle at Castello di Amorosa.
 Not only is it absolutely gorgeous but the wine is very good, as well.

 If it’s within your budget, there are a number of world-class Michelin-starred restaurants in the Napa Valley.
 One of the most well-known is The French Laundry, run by world-famous chef Thomas Keller.
 Be prepared to make reservations months in advance.
 However, you will not be disappointed.

 Another Michelin-starred restaurant is Auberge Du Soleil.
 If you can’t get reservations to French Laundry then make sure to get a reservation here.
-You probably should try to eat at both is time and budget permits.
+You probably should try to eat at both if time and budget permit.